 When your dissertation chair judges your proposal to be acceptable for defense, you and your dissertation committee will schedule an oral examination based on your proposal.
 All committee members should receive the final polished proposal in ample time to read it and prepare questions.
 The oral defense consists of a brief presentation by the student, followed by questions by committee members.
-After all questions have been asked, the committee should deliberate briefly without the student present in order to determine if there is consensus about the quality of the proposal acceptable, and the due date for such revisions.
+After all questions have been asked, the committee should deliberate briefly without the student present in order to determine if there is consensus about the quality of the proposal.
+In cases where there is not consensus, the committee should determine what revisions are necessary to make the proposal acceptable, and the due date for such revisions.
 A second defense should be scheduled in the case of substantial revisions, otherwise a memo or other submission will suffice.
 Hence, in general terms, there are three possible outcomes of the dissertation defense: Pass, no revisions; Pass, minor revisions; No Pass, major revisions and rescheduled defense.
 The committee members will inform the Director of Graduate Studies and Program Assistant in writing of the outcome.